 So you do you, and I’ll take the photos.

-I always look to meet with my couples before they book with me.
-Photographing someone’s wedding is a really personal thing, so getting to know one another is really important.
-Knowing someone lets you take better photographs of them, and for them.
-Photography is often thought to be all about big fat lenses and indecipherable terminology.
-But it’s not.
-It’s actually about trust and communication – cameras come into play much later!
+Photographing weddings is a really personal thing, so getting to know one another is really important.
+Knowing someone lets you take better photographs of them and for them.
+Photography is often thought to be all about big lenses and indecipherable terminology… but that really couldn’t be further from the truth.
+At the heart of it all is trust and communication – cameras come into play much later.
 So, over a glass of wine or maybe even a pint or two, we’ll talk about how you met, how you got engaged, what you’re planning and what you have in mind.

 From early doors to dancefloors

 So, it’s the day of your wedding!
 This is where all that preparation finally comes into play.
-From the moment I arrive to the moment I leave I’m making constant creative decisions.
-I’m always looking for the next shot to take.
-I don’t really stop at any point because there’s always something new around each corner, and this is what really excites me about what I do.
-I’ve found best men hiding on staircases making last minutes changes to speeches, I’ve driven to the other side of a valley to shoot a landscape photo of a wedding venue during dinner and I’ve even gone hiking with a newly married couple to get the best angle on a mountain!
+From the moment I arrive to the moment I leave I’m always on the move looking for the next shot to take and I don’t really stop at any point because there’s always something new around each corner.
+I’ve found best men hiding on staircases making last minutes changes to speeches, I’ve driven to the other side of a valley to shoot a landscape photo of a wedding venue during dinner, I’ve climbed tiny Italian clock towers in spite of my vertigo and I’ve even gone hiking with a newly married couple to get the best angle on a mountain.

-When it comes to how long I stay for, my view has always been that if I’m in for a penny I’m in for a pound.
+When it comes to how long I stay for, my view has always been that if I’m in for a penny I’m in for a pound!
 I’ve taken some amazing shots on the dancefloor at 1am, still buzzing after shooting for 15 hours.
+You don’t want to be worrying that I’ll leave right before something awesome happens, so why put a limit on time at all?
 If I’d have left after the first dance at every wedding, I can’t tell you how much I’d have missed… limbos, congas, brides and grooms hoisted on chairs – I’m not going to miss that for anything.

 Family photos and portraits